gitli101/HomeAssignment/README.md

 For this task, we aim to build a full-stack web application.
 The application will accept user input via a well-designed user interface, process the data according to the requirements, and perform CRUD operations on a chosen database.

+IMPORTANT : - Use naming conventions for files and variables.
+            - Use git flow.

 <details>
   <summary>Frontend</summary>